 Attorney Robert McLaughlin fights for a worker's right to reasonable and necessary treatment

-In an ongoing case handled by the Law Office of Robert A. McLaughlin, a California worker is appealing to the 4th District Court of Appeal to have his treatment reviewed within his employer's medical provider network.
+In an ongoing case handled by McLaughlin & Sanchez, a California worker is appealing to the 4th District Court of Appeal to have his treatment reviewed within his employer's medical provider network.

 Ten years later, in November 2014, the client's medical provider - who was within the employer's medical provider network (MPN) - requested authorization to provide two prescription topical medications.
 But the employer disputed this request, submitting it to a utilization review (UR), where only one of the two medications was approved.

 Our client appealed the case to an administrative law judge (ALJ), who found in favor of the employer, saying that the matter had been appropriately referred to UR and that our client had the right to appeal for an independent medical review (IMR).
 We then appealed to the Workers' Compensation Appeals Board (WCAB), which upheld the ALJ's ruling.
 Meanwhile, our client's requested IMR denied the additional medication.

 Our law office has now brought the matter before the 4th District Court of Appeal because we believe that our client's right to an appropriate medical review has not been honored.
 Specifically, the issue is that California law establishes two different types of independent medical review: the Section 4610 IMR (often known as UR-IMR in the parlance of workers' compensation) and the MPN-IMR.

 Staying within a medical provider network is intended to streamline workers' access to care